 Fig. 15.
-Craters (≤ 5000 -meter in diameter) detected in a 37, 500×56 , 250 m^2 test image.
+Craters (<= 5000-meter in diameter) detected in a 37,500 \times 56,250 m^2 test image.
 (Best viewed in color.)
 Green: True detections, Red: False detections.

-4.6 Comparative Performance with Existing Algorithms
+4.6.
+Comparative Performance with Existing Algorithms

-Table II provides a in-depth evaluation of the TL method with the crater detection method proposed by Urbach and Stepinski in [Urbach and Stepinski 2009].
-Our method outpeforms their method on precision, recall, F1 measure on all regions and each individual region.
+Table II provides a in-depth evaluation of the TL method with the crater detection method proposed by Urbach and Stepinski [2009].
+Our method outpeforms their method on precision, recall, and F1 measure on all regions and each individual region.